Neural-Systems-Lab/lab-website/README.md

 ---
 ```

-**Note:** When you provide a `home-page` under `links`, the website will redirect to that page when you click on the member's profile.
+**Note:** `name`, `image`, `role`, and `description` fields must exist.
+When you provide a `home-page` under `links`, the website will redirect to that page when you click on the member's profile.
 If you don't have a personal website, you can further update your `md` page to include more information.
 For example,

 ```md
 ---